hawkinsw/CPPTimes/OOPIntro.md

 auto x_date = get_day();
 ```

 `get_day` is a member function ... we need to say of what it was a member!
-In other words, for every invocation of a member function, there is an "associated" instance:
+In other words, for every invocation of a member function, there must be an "associated" instance:

 ```C++
 Date x{};